rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial1.md

 - The most important functions in this module are `tree_approximation!()` and `lattice_approximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.

 - The other important function is the `Tree(bstructure, dimension)` function which gives the basic starting structure of a scenario tree.

-### Querying the documentation of each function

-All of the above functions have been documented in their respective scripts and the user can find out what each function does by putting a `?` before the function.
-For example, `?leaves` will give an explanation of what the function `leaves` does.

-In the upcoming tutorials, we will have a look in detail on what each function of this package does.